ihlar/draft-ihlar-masque-datagram-numbers/draft-ihlar-masque-datagram-numbers.md

 HTTP intermediares could be used by an third party attacker to impact the HTTP datagram flow between a source and a destination.

-A HTTP Datagram sequnce number user that buffer datagrams should ensure that they have protection against resource exhaustion attacks by having some limits on the buffer size to limit such attacks.
+A user that buffers datagrams based on sequence numbers should ensure that they have protection against resource exhaustion attacks by limiting the size of their buffers.

 # IANA Considerations